christancho/Blogging-with-CrewAI/README.md

 **"Search failed with status code: 401"**
 - Verify your Brave Search API key is correct
 - Check if you've exceeded your 2000 free searches/month

+**"Ghost CMS authentication failed"**
+- Make sure you're using the **Admin API Key**, not the Content API Key
+- Verify your Ghost CMS URL is correct (should end with your domain, not `/ghost`)
+- Check that your Ghost site is accessible

+**"Ghost CMS API endpoint not found"**
+- Ensure your Ghost CMS URL is correct (e.g., `https://your-site.com`)
+- Make sure your Ghost site is running and accessible
+- Check that you have the correct permissions on your Ghost site

 **"Error during blog generation"**
 - Check your OpenAI API key and billing status